bakaphp/kanvas-packages/README.md

     php cli/cli.php social indexMessages
 ```

-Notice: This command should only be used when Kanvas Packages in combination with a Kanvas-using project
+Notice: This command should only be used when Kanvas Packages in combination with a project already using Kanvas.

+## Erasing the messages index

 In case you want you want to erase the messages index, in your terminal, execute the following: